 Parks for Nature.
 Parks for well-being.
 Parks for peace.

 The European Day of Parks is a commemorative day for protected areas across Europe that was launched in 1999 by the EUROPARC Federation to celebrate protected areas throughout Europe.

-We invite people who work in protected areas as well as those who visit them to reflect on the beauty of nature and share their passion, feelings and emotions in a story, a song, a picture, a film, any piece of art that expresses how you feel connected to your most favourite Protected Area.
+We invited all the people who work in protected areas as well as those who visit them to reflect on our history that day in the beauty of nature and share their feelings and emotions in any piece of art that expresses how they reflect on the history happenings and feel connected to their most favourite Protected Area.

-All protected areas, Natura 2000 sites, EUROPARC members and partners are invited to join the European Day of Parks - and make this day an unforgettable event!
+All protected areas, Natura 2000 sites, EUROPARC members and partners are always invited to join both the European Day of Parks activities and contest - and make this day an unforgettable event!